Standard market reports give you numbers. This page explains what those numbers actually measure, and what they miss.

 Sale-to-List Ratio: The ratio of the final closed sale price to the listing price at the time of contract.
 Worthington’s reports use the most recent list price at the time of contract as the denominator, meaning a home reduced twice before going under contract shows a ratio against its final list price rather than its original ask.

-Questions About Worthington’s Southwest Florida Market Methodology
+Frequently Asked Questions About Worthington’s Southwest Florida Market Methodology

 Most sources calculate months of supply using total active inventory.
 Worthington reports that figure and also reports Competitive Inventory, which strips stale listings and stubborn relists from the count.
 The Competitive Inventory figure answers a different question: how much competition does a well-priced seller actually face?
 The two numbers measure different things, and both are accurate for their respective purposes.